VicFlick is Ultimate Victoria’s junior program for secondary school age participants, up to 18 years old.

 - Playing for a club team at tournaments

 - U18 Victorian Representative teams (competing at Australian Youth Ultimate Championships annually)

-FAQ for organisers
+FAQ for club or association organisers

 What do we need to have ready to host this program?

 VicFlick doesn’t require much preparation to get going – just a suitable grass surface venue and enthusiastic participants!